harshonedev/one_atta/docs/RECIPE_API_DOCS.md

 3. **Timestamps**: All recipes include `createdAt` and `updatedAt` timestamps
 4. **Validation**: The `title` field is required for recipe creation
 5. **Ingredients Structure**: Each ingredient must have `name`, `quantity`, and `unit` fields
-6. **Authentication**: Update and delete operations require valid JWT authentication
+6. **Authentication**: Update, delete, like, and get liked recipes operations require valid JWT authentication
+7. **Like System**:
+   - The like endpoint works as a toggle (like/unlike)
+   - Liking a recipe adds it to the user's `liked_recipes` array and increments the recipe's `likes` count
+   - Unliking removes it from the user's array and decrements the count
+   - Users can only see their own liked recipes through the `/recipes/liked` endpoint
+8. **Route Order**: The `/recipes/liked` route must be defined before `/recipes/:id` to avoid route conflicts

 ## Related Models